Sustainable

 This calls for a public discussion on a broad approach to sustainability.
 It is not a backward-looking «eco-agenda» but overdue reforms for economic modernization, climate protection and innovation.

-Translated according to: Sabina Wölkner.
+Translated from Sabina Wölkner.
 Agenda 2030: Mut zur Nachhaltigkeit!
 Konrad Adenauerstiftung.
 2019

 Our dilemma as environmentally-aware affluent citizens